 How enterprise sales can be used to close more OEM deals

-The end-user can then benefit from having all their needs met in one tool, even though part of that need is met by another technology company.
+The end-user can then benefit from having all their needs met in one tool, even though some of those needs are met by another technology company.

 OEM deals are just as complex as a standard B2B enterprise deal, so the closing process is just as high-stakes.